 Please note that search results depend on visibility, meaning that you will only see content that you’ve been assigned to see.

-For example, courses or learning plans (and any related assets within them) in which you are not enrolled will not appear, unless they are published in a catalog which you are entitled to see (because the Superadmin has set the "Pending Admin Approval" or "Free" options in its enrollment policy), or appear with a padlock if the enrollment policy is set by the Superadmin to "Only Admin can subscribe users".
+For example, courses or learning plans (and any related assets within them) in which you are not enrolled will not appear, unless they are published in a catalog which you are entitled to see (because the Superadmin has set the "Pending Admin Approval" or "Free" options in its enrollment policy), or appear with a padlock if the enrollment policy is set by the Superadmin to "Only Admins can enroll learners".

 Which search criteria should I use?